 Best Practice: Salesforce Reporting Notifications provide a proactive means of reporting on errors generated by clearMDM operations.
-In this model a standard report is used to return data from the Audit Log Entry object where required conditions are met.
+In this model a standard report is used to return data from the clearMDM® is a registered trademark of Audit9 Ltd a company registered in the United Kingdom with company number 08088394.

+Audit Log Entry object where required conditions are met.
 Only when records meet the criteria is a report sent to the Administrator or Data Steward responsible.